 Like with the construction of

-a subset from its data as a unary relation, it can be represented by a type K
+a subset from a unary relation, it can be presented as a type K

 with a structure of injection from K to Y, giving K the role of

-a subset of Y. Now this is expressible in first-order logic bypassing any use of Y
+a subset of Y. Now first-order logic cannot express the exhaustivity of Y,

-This will suffice for most theories, only making actual use of one side K of
+This will suffice for most theories, which make no use of the other side Y\K

 The role of type K as a set of some n-ary structures, is given by one